kracr/owl2bench/README.md

 # Usage

-We have provided an executable jar file (with configurations that were used to perform the experiments) where user can specify the <Number of Universities> <Seed> <Required OWL 2 Profile>.
+We have provided an executable jar file (with configurations that were used to perform the experiments) where user can specify the Number of Universities, Seed and Required OWL 2 Profile (in the same order).

 Number of universities makes the ABox scalable.
 For 1 university number varies from approx 400K triples to 800K triples depending on the seed value.
 OWl 2 Profile could be any one of EL, QL, RL and DL.